Drinfeld realization of quantum twisted affine algebras via braid group: Vertex subalgebras

 \subsection{Copies of $A_2^{(2)}$ in $A_{2n}^{(2)}$}

 For the case of $A_{2n}^{(2)}$, the definition of the quantum root vectors differ from other twisted cases because of its slightly complicated root system.
-This situation has been discussed in detail in \cite{Da2}, here we will review some definitions and results.
-The case of $A_2^{(2)}$ has been dealt with carefully in \cite{A}.
+This situation has been discussed in details in \cite{Da2}, here we will review some definitions and results.
+The case of $A_2^{(2)}$ has been dealt with care in \cite{A}.

 In this paragraph we discuss the remaining cases and show that for $i=n$, there exists a copy of $U_q^{(i)}\simeq U_q(A_2^{(2)})$ in $A_{2n}^{(2)}$.

 Let us introduce the longest element of the Weyl group $W$: